Disploy/disploy/packages/disploy/README.md

 ### Testing

 `@disploy/disbench` will be a testing library that will allow you to test your bot in a similar way to how you would test a web app with a mocked Discord API.
+View the repository [here](https://github.com/Disploy/disbench).

 Example usage (this is not final):